rhaldkhein/centress/README.md

 centress.boot(__dirname);
 ```

 Run with `node index.js` and the server should be up and running.
-When you visit `localhost:3000`, you will be greeted with an error `Cannot GET /` :rage:.
-Don't panic!
+When you visit `localhost:3000`, you'll be greeted with an error `Cannot GET /` :rage: &nbsp;... but don't panic!
 This means that `home` page is not handled yet.

-#### Using Ready-made Modules
+#### Using Ready-Made Modules

-One of the main features is to enable microsite injection.
+One of the main features of Centress .
 This microsite is bundled as a module and should be installable by `npm`.
 I've published a microsite module called `centress-hello` on npm that handles `/` page.
 Install it and restart server.

-`npm install --save centress-hello`
+`npm install centress-hello`

-Restart the server and you'll now be greeted with `Hello World` on `home` page.
+Restart the server and you'll be greeted now with `Hello World` on `home` page.

 ## Centress Module